rate-nl/ISO/ISMS.md

   - Ensure compliance with information security policies and applicable laws.
   - Report ISMS performance to top management.
   - Support operational security measures and access control strategies.
+  - Review risk assessments before CEO approval.
+  - Lead **incident response planning** and coordinate with affected teams.
+  - Conduct **annual security reviews** and adjust strategies as needed.

 ### 4.3.
 Team Lead Developer

-- **Accountability**: Ensures secure software development practices.
+- **Accountability**: Ensures secure software development practices and cybersecurity risk mitigation.
 - **Responsibilities**:
   - Lead the development team in implementing secure coding practices and ensuring software security.
   - Enforce security policies within the software development lifecycle.
   - Conduct periodic code reviews and security assessments to identify vulnerabilities.
   - Manage and monitor security compliance related to development infrastructure.
-  - Act as a point of contact for security incidents related to software and development infrastructure.
+  - Ensure **SSL certificate renewal** is managed through **automatic renewal or alerts**.
+  - Investigate and provide technical remediation for **security incidents** affecting development environments.

 ### 4.4.
 Developers

-- **Accountability**: Implement secure coding practices.
+- **Accountability**: Implement secure coding practices and access controls.
 - **Responsibilities**:
   - Follow secure coding standards and guidelines.
-  - Assist in enforcing access control and authentication processes within the development environment.
+  - Enforce access control and authentication processes within the development environment.
   - Support security compliance by maintaining documentation and adhering to best practices.
   - Identify and report potential software vulnerabilities to the Team Lead Developer.
   - Assist in responding to security incidents by providing technical expertise and remediation support.
+  - Implement and enforce **access control measures** in compliance with **Annex A.9**.

 ### 4.5.
 All Employees